-Tracking your contacts and conversations aren’t the only tasks a CRM is good for.
+Tracking your contacts and conversations isn’t the only tasks a CRM is good for.

 If you choose the right one, it can save you a ton of time on analyzing your sales numbers and creating your financial forecasts for the future.